Wake Tech History

 In the late 1950s, the North Carolina General Assembly approved funding for a new concept in higher education: industrial education centers that would train adults in the vocational and technical skills needed by the region's emerging industries.

-Today, Wake Tech has expanded to five campuses, with land purchased for a sixth.
+Today, Wake Tech has expanded to six campuses, and construction is underway on a seventh.
 The college also operates two centers and dozens of community sites throughout Wake County.
-Enrollment has grown to more than 66,000 students a year.
+Enrollment has grown to more than 70,000 students a year.

-Fifty years after opening its doors, Wake Tech is still leading the way, preparing students for successful careers, training a highly-skilled workforce, and serving as a major force in the economic development of the region.
+Almost 60 years after opening its doors, Wake Tech is still leading the way, preparing students for successful careers, training a highly-skilled workforce and serving as a major force in the economic development of the region.

 Name changes through the years: